baguilar6174/fullstack-triptempo-app/node-triptempo-server/README.md

 Clone `.env.template` file and rename to `.env`.

-Replace your environment variables in `.env` file
+Replace your environment variables in `.env` file (you can use `.env.test` values for test environment)

 ## Running the app